philc/book-notes/engineering/an elegant puzzle - will larson.md

 ## Gems

-* Each technical team is in one of four states, and there is a durable "system-fix" to implemented for progressing to the next, more positive state.
-Identifying and implementing is the manager's job.
+* Each technical team is in one of four states, and there is a durable "system-fix" to progress to the next, more positive state.
+Identifying and implementing the appropriate fix is the manager's job.
-* Growth plates vs. stable parts: different parts of the product or business can be in different phases -- growing or stable.
-Execution is most valued in the growing parts -- just capture the obvious growth.
-In contrast, new innovations and the ability to validate them are most valued in the stable parts, because growth is harder.
+* Growth plates vs. stable parts: different parts of the product or business can be in different
+  phases: growing or stable.
+In the growing parts, execution is most valued; just capture the obvious growth.
+In the stable parts, new innovations and the ability to validate them are most valued, because growth there is harder.
+* Consider an "ownership registry" so questions can immediately go to the right person.
+Similar to the solution of documenting "who's oncall?"
+* Work the policy, not the exceptions
+  * If everyone has to escalate to management to get optimal treatment, they will.
+Everything will become an exception.
+This is very inefficient.

 ## Intro

 * "As I've become more experienced, my appreciation for management, and engineering management in particular, has grown, and I've come to view the field as a series of elegant, rewarding, and important puzzles.
 This book is a collection of those puzzles."
-(Nice framing for this work).
+  * (Lovely framing for this work).

 ## Organizations (chap 2)

 * Sizing teams is the fundamental challenge of org design.
-* "Managers should support 6 to 8 engineers."
+* Managers should support 6 to 8 engineers.
-* "Managers of managers should support four to six managers."
+* Managers of managers should support 4 to 6 managers.
 * TLMs: typically manage 4 engineers.
 It has limited career growth, because to progress, they must either dedicate more time to management and become full time managers, or dedicate more time to IC work and lose or freeze their management load.